waynedovey/openshift-on-equinix-metal/README.md

 ## Usage

-1. Follow [this](EQUINIX.md) to configure your Equinix Metal project and collect required parameters.

-1. Follow [this](CLOUDFLARE.md) to configure your Cloudflare account and collect required parameters.

 1. [Obtain an OpenShift Cluster Manager API Token](https://cloud.redhat.com/openshift/token) for pullSecret generation.

 1. Configure TF_VARs applicable to your Equinix Metal project, DNS settings, and OpenShift API Token: